TRZLedgerFoundation/kit/README.md

 - [NodeJS: Dual Package Hazard](https://nodejs.org/api/packages.html#dual-package-hazard)

-Kit implements no classes (with the notable exception of the `SolanaError` class) and implements the thinnest possible interfaces at function boundaries.
+Kit implements no classes (with the notable exception of the `TrezoaError` class) and implements the thinnest possible interfaces at function boundaries.

 ## Statistics